Here are the best headphones under $200 you can get in 2020.

 - Bright sound can get sibilant

-It’s all about detail and how to recognize flaws in the audio content.
-These pair of headphones are fabulous for that while also studio-quality sound for casual use.
+With this great pair of headphones, it’s all about detail and how to recognize flaws in the audio content.
+Their studio-quality sound is suitable for both casual and professional use.

 Their soundstage is quite spacious and airy, thanks to the boosted treble.
 The latter does introduce some sibilance.